Model-free source seeking of exponentially convergent unicycle: theoretical and robotic experimental results: Conclusion and future work

 \section{Conclusion and future work}

-This paper provided a novel, first-of-its-kind exponentially convergent unicycle design inspired by significant recent results in higher-order Lie bracket approximations (\cite{grushkovskaya2025extremum,pokhrel2023higher}).
-We proved exponential stability of the proposed design for objective functions that behave locally as fourth-degree polynomial.
-Additionally, we validated the results by simulations, and more importantly, via experiments.
-In our experiments, we did not only validate the ability of the proposed design to operate with known objective functions, but we also validated its ability to operate in a complete model-free condition in a light source-seeking experiment.
+This paper provided a novel, first-of-its-kind exponentially convergent unicycle design inspired by recent results on higher-order Lie bracket approximations (\cite{grushkovskaya2025extremum,pokhrel2023higher}).
+We proved exponential stability of the proposed design for objective functions that behave locally as a fourth-degree polynomial.
+The theoretical results were validated through extensive simulations and, more importantly, through real-world robotic experiments.
+In simulations, we demonstrated robust performance of the proposed design under different initial conditions as well as in the presence of measurement noise and delays.
+In experiments, we validated not only the ability of the proposed design to operate with known objective functions and varying initial conditions, but also its capability to operate in a fully model-free setting through a light source-seeking experiment.
+Furthermore, a case study comparing experimental and simulation results was presented to confirm that the observed experimental behavior follows the theoretically predicted exponential convergence trends.
+These results demonstrate that exponentially convergent ESC laws based on higher-order Lie bracket approximations can be practically realized on physical robotic platforms, despite hardware limitations and measurement imperfections.

-In the future, we aim at generalizing the results here in this paper to general higher-degree polynomial objective functions and expand the proposed design into different forms that may reduce oscillations and posses bounded update rate.
+In future work, we aim to generalize the proposed design to objective functions with higher polynomial degrees and to develop modified ESC structures that reduce oscillations and enforce bounded update rates while preserving exponential convergence properties.